photoprism/photoprism-docs/docs/user-guide/backups/index.md

 ## Scheduled Backups

-By default, [PhotoPrism 240523-923ee0cf7](../../release-notes.md#may-23-2024) and newer releases automatically create daily backups for you, with up to 3 database backups being retained.
+By default, [PhotoPrism 240523-923ee0cf7](../../release-notes.md#may-23-2024) and newer versions automatically create daily database backups for you, with up to 3 copies being retained.
 The schedule, the type of backups, and the number of backups to be retained can be [changed in the configuration](../../getting-started/config-options.md#backup).

 ## Backup Command